-Ask 10 book coaches their favorite way to sell books, and I’ll bet at least half of them say through public speaking.
+Ask 10 book coaches their favorite way to meet new readers and sell more books, and I’ll bet at least half of them say through public speaking.

 Selling a book at the back of the room to an audience member who has just seen your dazzling performance is easy peasy.
 You’ve already proven yourself.
 And your adoring fans want to take a piece of you home with them.

 Judith Briles, The Book Shepherd, wrote an excellent summary a few months ago on why authors should be speaking on their books and expertise.